PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 In this moment the I2C communication is one-way: from the I2C master to the I2C slave, Using the hexadecimal address 0x55 towards the slave device.
-(And inherent to the I2C protocol the I2C module (Wire.h / Wire.cpp), the slave will send ACK impulsed back to the master).
+(And inherent to the I2C protocol the I2C module (Wire.h / Wire.cpp), the slave will send ACK impulses back to the master).

-There exits three types of messages (msgType):
+There exits three types of messages (msgType) initiated by the master device:

 ```
    a) command message (CMD_MESSAGE);